-This report examines council-led housebuilding in London, assessing the potential for scaling up, and the challenges preventing councils from increasing their
+This report examines the revival of council-led housebuilding in London, assesses the potential for scaling-up existing activities, and outlines the challenges preventing more councils from increasing housing delivery.

 Our research found: